oxygenxml/web-author-sample-plugins/web-author-add-non-persistent-highlights/README.md

 The highlights [are added with some attributes](src/main/java/com/oxygenxml/ParagraphsHighlighter.java#L39) that are [matched in CSS](web/static/custom-style.css) to assign a custom style to these highlights.

-The CSS file, loaded using a WebappStaticResourcesFolder extension.
+The CSS file is loaded using a WebappStaticResourcesFolder extension.